rudsonalves/boards/README.md

 # ChangeLog

+## 2024/12/02 - version: 0.0.02+08

+This commit introduces a wide range of enhancements, including the addition of custom fonts, a new splash page implementation, and improvements in the address and user repository logic.
+Key updates focus on improving the user experience, modularizing code, and introducing error handling for better debugging and maintenance.

+### Changes made:

+1. **assets/fonts/Comfortaa-Bold.ttf**, **assets/fonts/Comfortaa-Light.ttf**, **assets/fonts/Comfortaa-Medium.ttf**, **assets/fonts/Comfortaa-Regular.ttf**, **assets/fonts/Comfortaa-SemiBold.ttf**:
+   - Added font files for the "Comfortaa" font family with multiple weights (300 to 700) to enhance typography.

+2. **assets/images/boards_splash.png**:
+   - Added a new splash image to represent the branding on the splash screen.

+3. **lib/app.dart**:
+   - Updated the `initialRoute` to point to `SplashPageScreen`.
+   - Added the route for `SplashPageScreen` to the application's route map.

+4. **lib/core/models/address.dart**:
+   - Introduced a new `selected` property in `AddressModel` with a default value of `false`.
+   - Updated `copyWith`, `toMap`, and `fromMap` methods to include the `selected` property.
+   - Removed unused methods and redundant overrides for `==` and `hashCode`.

+5. **lib/core/singletons/app_settings.dart**:
+   - Ensured initialization of `prefs` in the `init` method.

+6. **lib/core/singletons/current_user.dart**:
+   - Renamed `init` method to `initialize` for better semantic clarity.

+7. **lib/core/theme/app_text_style.dart**:
+   - Added new `TextStyle` definitions for the "Comfortaa" font family with various font weights.

+8. **lib/data_managers/addresses_manager.dart**:
+   - Modified the `save` method to automatically select the first address if no addresses exist.
+   - Ensured initialization of the address repository with the user ID during login.

+9. **lib/features/splash/splash_page_controller.dart** (new file):
+   - Added a controller for the splash page to handle initialization tasks such as caching data and verifying user sessions.

+10. **lib/features/splash/splash_page_screen.dart** (new file):
+    - Implemented a splash screen with a loading animation and navigation to the main shop screen.

+11. **lib/features/splash/splash_page_store.dart** (new file):
+    - Created a store to manage the state of the splash screen.

+12. **lib/get_it.dart**:
+    - Updated the dependency injection setup to register singletons consistently for managers.

+13. **lib/main.dart**:
+    - Streamlined initialization logic by relying on `DatabaseProvider.initialize` for sequential setup.

+14. **lib/repository/data/firebase/common/errors_codes.dart** (new file):
+    - Added a centralized error code class for consistent error handling across the application.

+15. **lib/repository/data/firebase/fb_address_repository.dart**:
+    - Introduced user ID validation and error handling using the new error codes.
+    - Added initialization logic for user ID.

+16. **lib/repository/data/firebase/fb_user_repository.dart**:
+    - Updated error handling to use the new centralized error codes.

+17. **lib/repository/data/interfaces/i_address_repository.dart**:
+    - Added a new `initialize` method for setting up user-specific configurations.

+18. **pubspec.yaml**:
+    - Added font configurations for the "Comfortaa" font family.

+### Conclusion:

+These updates significantly enhance the application's usability and maintainability by introducing custom fonts, a new splash screen, and robust error handling.
+The improved modularization and initialization logic lay a strong foundation for future development while providing a better user experience.

 ## 2024/12/01 - version: 0.0.02+07

 This commit introduces several refinements and enhancements across the address management system, including adjustments in model definitions, repository logic, and controller methods.
 Key improvements involve removing redundant properties, adding a new `update` method to the address repository, and ensuring a better alignment with Firebase's user-specific collections.